LogoOsome

 A subsidiary company is an entity controlled by another company, referred to as the parent or holding company.
 A parent company must own at least 51% of a subsidiary’s shares to qualify it as such, allowing significant influence over operations and strategic decisions.
 Yet, a subsidiary remains a distinct legal entity from its parent or holding company.
 This means that while the parent company holds control, the subsidiary operates independently with its own organisational structure as an incorporated company.

-The legal framework governing subsidiary companies is outlined in various regulations, such as the Companies Act of 2006 in the UK, along with supplementary provisions.
-These regulations ensure that subsidiaries maintain their own governance, financial records, and compliance standards, distinct from their parent companies.
-This dual-layered structure provides both flexibility and control, making subsidiaries a versatile tool in corporate strategy.
+The legal framework governing subsidiary businesses is outlined in various regulations, such as the Companies Act 2006 in the UK and registration requirements with Companies House.
+These rules ensure subsidiaries maintain their own governance, financial records, and compliance standards, separate from their parent companies.
+This structure balances flexibility with control, making subsidiaries a versatile tool in corporate strategy.

 Setting up a UK subsidiary comes with added compliance, but that’s where Osome can help.
 Our team provides not just incorporation support, but ongoing accounting and reporting services to keep your UK entity fully compliant.
 With everything handled in one place, you can stay focused on the bigger picture.